austin362667/austin362667.github.io/content/posts/RBIR.md

 ## Introduction to Flyte & Flytekit

-Flyte is a scalable and flexible cloud native workflow orchestration platform designed to seamlessly schedule and execute machine learning or data analytics tasks remotely.
+`Flyte` is a scalable and flexible cloud native workflow orchestration platform designed to seamlessly schedule and execute machine learning or data analytics tasks remotely.
 Its core is written in Golang and runs on Kubernetes via an operator called Flyte Propeller.
-For local development, users typically write tasks in Python using Flytekit (the Python SDK) and register them with the control plane through gRPC communication.
+For local development, users typically write tasks in Python using `Flytekit` (the Flyte Python SDK) and register them with the control plane through gRPC communication.

 ## Our Problem with `grpcio`